wp-plugins/zedity/readme.txt

 * **Easy to Use**: Zedity enables everyone to create any desired content just like doing it with a pen and paper.
 With no coding or technical skills required, creating your posts and pages has never been easier!

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
-With no more constraints, you're finally free to come up with what your creative ideas!
+With no more constraints, you're finally enabled to implement any creative design you can think of!

 >[SUMMER LIMITED PROMO!](http://zedity.com/plugin/wp): Enter SUMMER14 promo code and get instant discount!
 Hurry up, promo codes are limited!